How to Brush

 - Automatic and “high-tech” electronic toothbrushes are safe and effective for the majority of users.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.
 We see excellent results with the “Sonicare” electric toothbrush.

 - Some toothbrushes have a rubber tip on the handle that is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
 If these are used improperly you could injure the gums, so be sure to discuss proper use with Drs.
-Torosian, Fuji and Sanavi.
+Torosian, Fuji, Sanavi and Seyedain.

 - If used in conjunction with brushing and flossing, fluoride toothpastes and mouth rinses can reduce tooth decay by as much as 40 percent.
 Remember, these rinses are not recommended for children under six years of age.